MyersResearchGroup/myersresearchgroup.github.io/content/publication/samineni-experimental-data-connector-2023/index.md

 - '2'
 publication: '*ACS Synthetic Biology*'
 doi: 10.1021/acssynbio.2c00669
-abstract: ' Accelerating the development of synthetic biology applications requires reproducible experimental findings.
+abstract: 'Accelerating the development of synthetic biology applications requires reproducible experimental findings.
 Different standards and repositories exist to exchange experimental data and metadata.
 However, the associated software tools often do not support a uniform data capture, encoding, and exchange of information.